burgermanbrown/homelab/progressLog_20240207.md

 Don't fret, this doesn't apply to us since we wont be distributing OpenZFS and DKMS in any images.
 Press 'enter' and proceed.

 **NOTE: This can take some time, be patient even if it hangs for a little while.
-If you're like me, you won't have some modules build on your OS by default, so the installer will need to create them as well.**
+If you're like me, you won't have some modules built on your OS by default, so the installer will need to create them as well.**

 Once finished, we're ready to proceed to the creation of the pool.